NIA’s Border Control and Epidemic Prevention Measures for COVID-19

 1.Strengthen border control to reduce the risk of COVID-19 importation:

-Since the beginning of the epidemic, the NIA has complied with the CECC’s border control policy to comprehensively strengthen the management of the flow of people in international airports and ports, and accordingly amend management measures for the arrival of foreigners.
+Since the beginning of the epidemic, the NIA has complied with the CECC’s border control policy to comprehensively strengthen the management of the flow of people in international airports and ports, and accordingly amended management measures for the arrival of foreigners.
 The NIA also has drafted a list of “Restrictions for Entering Taiwan” and keeps the list updated, making it easy for people to read.
+In response to domestic and global COVID-19 situation, the NIA never slacks and continues implementing and monitoring border flow control, actively consolidating the joint-defense and inspection mechanism, strengthening various epidemic prevention measures and ensuring risk management.
+The NIA will continue to comply with the gradually-easing border control policy, which is formulated by the CECC and other competent authorities, adjust related supporting measures flexibly and implement service preparation, in order to adapt to new normal life in a post-pandemic era.

 2.Provide important information continuously as reference for key decision-making: